Paying for residential and nursing care

 You may have planned ahead to cover the cost of the residential or nursing care, or you may need further information before you can put a plan in place.

 This article provides information about paying for residential or nursing care and how to get help to cover these costs if you are eligible.
-If you are looking for information on the cost of care and support costs to help you stay in your own home, read this article.
-For more information on finding a care home, read this article.
+We also have the following articles if you are looking for information on the cost of care and support costs to help you stay in your own home or more information on finding a care home.

 - Meeting the cost of residential or nursing care